-- Drug screening test and a criminal record check* provided by the Department of Nursing and receive response that the applicant has not been convicted of any crime pursuant to Section 660.317 RSMO or other disqualifications that would prohibit licensure as a registered nurse.
+- Drug screening test and a criminal record check* provided by the School of Nursing and receive response that the applicant has not been convicted of any crime pursuant to Section 660.317 RSMO or other disqualifications that would prohibit licensure as a registered nurse.

-*Students who fail these checks or procedures will be subject to further review by the Department of Nursing Graduate Admission, Promotion and Graduation Committee.
+*Students who fail these checks or procedures will be subject to further review by the School of Nursing Graduate Admission, Promotion and Graduation Committee.
 This may result in dismissal from the MSNA program and specialization.

 Students with complete application materials for full admission will be reviewed by a departmental selection committee.
 Selection of students for the MSN program is on a competitive basis.

 Students accepted into the MSN Program and with a completed application to the Nurse Educator specialization will be considered for admission.
 Acceptance into the Nurse Educator specialization is ongoing and applications will be taken until the class is filled.

 Students will be required to initiate and pay for any additional security checks and drug screenings required for clinical agencies.